tim-js/revojs.ro/src/blog/2023-10-06-aftermath/index.md

 <br />

-Doing some math, we end up with **16.000 EUR** profit.
+Doing some math, we end up with **16.000 EUR** below the budget.
 Most of the extra money resulted from an extra sponsor that joined late in the summer, some speakers that covered their travel costs, and changing the venue.

 Since revo.js is a not-for-profit event, we will use the extra money to grow the local JavaScript community as well as to reinvest them in the next edition of revo.js.